-A 501c3 non-profit organization formed by volunteer downtown residents to manage and maintain Bogardus Plaza, a public predestrian plaza on Hudson Street between Reade and Chambers streets.
+We are a donation-supported, volunteer-run 501c3 nonprofit organization that manages and maintains Bogardus Plaza, a public pedestrian plaza on Hudson Street between Reade and Chambers streets.

 The mission of the Friends of Bogardus Plaza is to foster community interaction in lower Manhattan by managing a space that is accessible to all, well maintained, and enriched by year-round free programming.

 Who is James Bogardus?

 Bogardus Garden was named after renowned 19th-century pioneer of cast-iron architecture, James Bogardus.
 It was the success of Bogardus’ cast-iron structures that ultimately lead to the widespread adoption of steel frame building construction still used in modern-day skyscrapers.
 In the 1970s and 80s, Bogardus’ work garnered a following of local cast-iron enthusiasts including famed preservationist, Margot Gayle.
 Gayle hosted walking tours throughout lower Manhattan originating from this once small, concrete traffic island she later lobbied to have named in Bogardus' honor.

 From Triangle to Garden

 Over the years, with the help of several different community groups and volunteers, the once litter-filled traffic triangle bearing Bogardus’ name was transformed into a gated garden that thrived throughout the 1980s and 1990s.
 But by the early 2000s, the garden became a neglected space filled with trash, weeds and rodents.
 Many of the original volunteers that had lobbied to create the garden had since moved out of the neighborhood and community at large was unaware that the site was not the responsibility of the city.
 That's when Friends of Bogardus Plaza (FBP) formed a 501c3 organization and took over the management of the site and began developing plans to increase community engagement and revitalize the space.